325th Fighter Wing

 The 325th Fighter Wing (325 FW) is a wing of the United States Air Force based in Tyndall Air Force Base, Florida.

 Mission

 The 325th Fighter Wing's primary mission is to project combat airpower for the United States Air Force.
 The wing is currently transitioning to the F-35A Lightning II.
-When the transition is complete, the 325th Fighter Wing will become the Air Force’s newest operational fighter wing with three F-35A squadrons tasked to maintain combat readiness in support of national defense.
+When the transition is complete, the 325th Fighter Wing will become the Air Force's newest operational fighter wing with three F-35A squadrons tasked to maintain combat readiness in support of national defense.

 The 325th FW is host to 20 tenant organizations from multiple Major Commands and across several military mission sets located at Tyndall Air Force Base, Fla.
 The wing comprises the 325th Operations Group, 325th Maintenance Group, 325th Mission Support Group and 325th Medical Group.

-Tyndall Air Force Base is currently undergoing a $4.7 billion dollar rebuild after sustaining a direct hit from Hurricane Michael in 2018.
-When the rebuild is complete, Tyndall will be the Air Force’s first 21st Century “Installation of the Future.”
+Tyndall Air Force Base is currently undergoing a $4.7 billion rebuild after sustaining a direct hit from Hurricane Michael in 2018.
+When the rebuild is complete, Tyndall will be the Air Force's first 21st Century “Installation of the Future.”